 How Video Slots Work & How To Play

-Slots and video slots are some of the most popular forms of online gambling around, they have millions of fans around the world with some staying loyal to just a few titles or developers and others covering as much of the market as they can, always on the hunt for something new.
+Slots and video slots are some of the most popular forms of online gambling around, they have millions of fans around the world with some staying loyal to just a few titles or specific software developers and others covering as much of the market as they can, always on the hunt for something new.

 The beauty of these games is that they can be based on absolutely anything, and because there are so many developers out there the number and variety of slots is epic.
 There is a colossal amount of choice as developers try to target all of the various different demographics and target markets, both in the way the games look and sound and in how they play and what playing style they are best suited to.

 To understand everything there is to know about slots and video slots, it would also make sense to understand why they were developed in the first place and how they came to be so popular, so do take a look at how it all started after reading the guide.

 Before we go any further, you should understand that all slots are slightly different, so you are not guaranteed to see the same features and set up on one as you will on another.
 One might have lots of paylines while another might just have 10.
 Those paylines might be adjustable or fixed.
 The game could have a freespins round or a special bonus round or a jackpot, but then again it might just have a wild symbol and not much else.

 The game used here as an example is fairly typical, but just be aware that you will find games that look a lot different to this.

 This image is from a game called Starburst by NetEnt.
 It’s a fairly standard game which is why it was chosen, and it’s probably one of the most famous slots in the world too.

 Looking at the interface, you will notice the various different symbols covering the five reels (vertical) and three rows (horizontal).
 These will appear in different places after every spin, and hopefully they will land in a winning combination on a payline so that you get some money back.